gulnaz-bakinova/ai-lms-hr-onboarding-platform-lovable-gemini/README.md

 ## Business Impact

 **Before this system, onboarding at Seventy Company was fully manual:**
-- Theory was explained offline by managers, individually for every new hire
+- Theory was explained offline by managers, individually for every new candidate
 - There was no reliable way to verify knowledge retention before moving to hands-on practice
 - Assessing employee potential and deciding on role fit required trial and error

 **Now:**
 - Interns arrive at practical training with verified theoretical knowledge
 - Management sees exactly where each person struggled and what they know well
-- Hiring and promotion decisions are backed by AI-generated psychometric data, not gut feeling
+- Hiring and promotion decisions are backed by psychometric AI data and AI-generated reports from exam results — not gut feeling

 ---